 Social media and hook-up apps like Grindr are major culprits contributing to the loneliness experienced by gay men.
-These platforms feed your existing insecurities, beliefs that promote negative self-talk, and feelings of inadequacy or low self-esteem.
+These platforms feed your existing insecurities and beliefs that promote negative self-talk and feelings of inadequacy or low self-esteem.

 What causes loneliness in gay men?